 - cold hands or feet

 - shooting pain in the arms and legs

-- Lean in with your shoulders and apply pressure to the person’s chest by pushing down at least 2 inches.
+- Lean in with your shoulders, and apply pressure to the person’s chest by pushing down at least 2 inches.
 Make sure your hands are positioned in the center of the person’s chest.

 - Count one, and then release the pressure.
 Keep doing these compressions at the rate of 100 per minute until the person shows signs of life or until paramedics arrive.

-If you received CPR, you may have bruised or fractured ribs.
-If your breathing or heartbeat stopped for a significant amount of time, you may have organ damage due to tissue death from lack of oxygen.
+A person may have bruised or fractured ribs if they received CPR.
+If their breathing or heartbeat stopped for a significant amount of time, they may have organ damage.
+Organ damage can be caused by tissue death from lack of oxygen.